 Almost left this one out.
 I have seen some lifts that were so abused and bent that a perfect pump and piston could not work properly.
 Straightening and repairing the lift arms and other hardware is mostly just time and energy.
 If someone has substituted bolts where there should be pins, replace them with the correct hardware.
 If you don't have tools to straighten what is bent, new parts are available.
 A shop press is ideal, but creative use of a floor jack or bottle jack and heavy chain can straighten lots of parts.
 Any improvement will help.
 BE CAREFUL!
 Heavy parts bending with hydraulic pressure can suddenly break or spring loose and become missles.
 Don't put your body under or in line with any force you are employing.
 I got in the habit of wearing safety glasses 100% of the time in my shop.
 Wear them enough and you forget you have them on.

-Water is bad, ice can be worse.
+Water is bad, ice is worse.
 Large amounts of water in the sump can freeze and crack the cast iron housings!
-Small amounts can lock parts and prevent them from moving.
+Small amounts can lock parts in place.

 Warm things up by bringing the tractor into a garage or with a portable heat source.
 Once things are warm enough not to be frozen, get a pan or pail and crack open the three drains at the bottom of the hydraulic sump.
 Do them one at a time and only crack them open.
-What I mean is only unscrew them enough to get a gush of water.
+What I mean is only unscrew them enough to let the water run past the threads.
 When the water stops, turn the plug closed again.
 Water will go right past the last couple of threads, the thicker fluid won't come out unless you go too far.
-Do that and you may get several gallons of oil in the face or running down your arm as you frantically try to thread the plug back in.
+Do that and you will have several gallons of oil in the face or running down your arm as you frantically try to thread the plug back in.

-Daily use of your tractor will constantly evaporate any moisture from condensation.
-But if your tractor has been sitting for a while, or you generally leave it outside in the weather, it is a good idea to drain off any water that may have accumulated in the sump (not a bad idea to also do this to the engine oil sump while you are under there).
-In humid months, you can collect quite a bit of water in the sump just from condensation.
+Daily use of your tractor will constantly evaporate moisture from condensation.
+But if your tractor has been sitting for a while, or you generally leave it outside in the weather, it is a good idea to drain off any water that may have accumulated in the sump.
+Its not a bad idea to crack the engine oil sump plug loose while you are under there.
+In humid months, quite a bit of water will collect in the sump, just from condensation.

 Simply draining off any water can fix some problems.
 If that didn't do it, read on.

-Oil technology improved over time and around 1950 Ford changed the fluid recommendation to: “Mild EP GEAR OIL conforming to Ford specs M4864A (SAE 80) (below freezing) or M4864B (SAE 90) (above freezing)”.
-This fluid would correspond to the inactive API Gear Oil designation GL-3.
+Oil technology has improved over the years.
+Around 1950 Ford changed the fluid recommendation for all N-tractors to: “Mild EP GEAR OIL conforming to Ford specs M4864A (SAE 80) (below freezing) or M4864B (SAE 90) (above freezing)”.
+This fluid would correspond to the now inactive API Gear Oil designation GL-3.

-Oil technology continues to improve.
+Oil technology continued to improve.
 What does the "dealer" recommend today.
 In case you didn't know, in 1994 Ford sold the tractor division to New Holland group.
-In 1995 the Ford name could no longer could be used.
 In 1999 Case/IH and New Holland merged, to form CNH Industrial.
 In 2012 N.V.
 Fiat and CNH became CNH Industrial N.V.
 Parts for N-tractors can still be ordered from the New Holland parts department and web parts store.
 The fluid they recommend for all "N" series tractors is a combined hydraulic/transmission "Multi-G 134" fluid (NH-410B).
 The NH-410B is the current CNH OEM specification that is equivalent to Ford ESN-M2C-134D.
 This combined hydraulic/transmission fluid is a modern product with additives that works well as both a hydraulic fluid and gear lubricant.
 Any product that "meets" the NH-410B specification is much better than any straight mineral oil or M4864 fluid.
 The transmission and differential gears will last longer, and hydraulics will work better.